Snaze878/RBR_Bot_MySQL/README.md

   - Read Message History
   - Use External Emojis

-- Use OAuth2 Generator (Bot scope, required permissions) to invite the bot to your server.
+Use the OAuth2 URL Generator to get an invite link and add the bot to your server.

 ---

 ### 5. Configure `.env`

-Edit the `.env` file with your values:

 ```env
 DISCORD_BOT_TOKEN=your_token